-- 4.1.
-If expressing your concerns directly to the individuals involved is uncomfortable, an alternative point of contact, such as the HE Quality Officer, can be designated to address your complaint, ensuring a neutral and supportive channel for communication, especially in cases involving sensitive matters like misconduct outcomes. - 4.2.
+- 5.1.
+If expressing your concerns directly to the individuals involved is uncomfortable, an alternative point of contact, such as the HE Quality Officer, can be designated to address your complaint, ensuring a neutral and supportive channel for communication, especially in cases involving sensitive matters like misconduct outcomes. - 5.2.
 In situations where completing a written complaint form poses challenges, you have the option to submit your complaint verbally.
 A designated staff member will assist in documenting your concerns on the complaint form.
-The completed form will then be shared with you for confirmation before proceeding as a formal complaint. - 4.3.
+The completed form will then be shared with you for confirmation before proceeding as a formal complaint. - 5.3.
 For individuals requiring reasonable adjustments throughout the complaints process, the Student Wellbeing team is available to provide assistance.
-They can support you in implementing necessary accommodations to ensure the process is accessible and equitable. - 4.4.
+They can support you in implementing necessary accommodations to ensure the process is accessible and equitable. - 5.4.
 At any stage of the complaints process, you have the option to appoint an advocate to communicate and interact directly with us on your behalf.
-To do so, please submit a written request by emailing the HE Quality Officer at hequality@tameside.ac.uk, specifying your chosen advocate and granting permission for the sharing of relevant data related to your complaint process. - 4.5.
-It's important to note that the complaint procedure is an internal college process and doesn't require formal legal representation.
+To do so, please submit a written request by emailing the HE Quality Officer at hequality@tameside.ac.uk, specifying your chosen advocate and granting permission for the sharing of relevant data related to your complaint process. - 5.5.
+If you need additional support with understanding the procedures or during the process the Student Welfare Support team and the HE Quality Officer will be able to assist you. - 5.6.
+It's important to note that the complaint procedure is an internal college process and legal representation will not normally be necessary, appropriate or helpful.